data-edu/data-science-in-education/_book/02-how-to-use.md

 the difference between building a model for an online retailer and building a model in education:

-> "It’s ok if I get shown 1000 brooms but if I got my model wrong and we close a
-> school, that will change someone else’s world."
+>“It’s not a big deal if an online shopper gets mistakenly shown 1000 brooms but if I got my model wrong and we close a school, that will change a child's entire life.”

 We want this book to be your go-to R reference as you start integrating data science tools into your education job.
 Our aim is to help you learn R by